Utkarsh-Deshmukh/Fingerprint-Enhancement-Python/README.md

 1) go into the src folder

-2) run the example.py file
+	1-a) if on "develop" branch, run the file "example.py" 1-b) if on "master" branch, run the file file "main_enhancement.py"

 3) The sample images are stored in the "images" folder